Brett-Tanner/Journal/2024/Sep_24.md

   - Like the table Admins get at the top when they log in
 - Extract PDF generation into a concern
   - [] Generate it in a SQ job when the invoice is modified
+    - [] Though this might cause issues with ordering, so will need a new queue to ensure pdf jobs performed first
     - [] And make it available to download from the invoice partial
-  - [] Refactor to use the cost info object
+  - [] Refactor to use the cost info object returned by Invoice#calc_cost

 #### Future Plans